Non-Profits, Media, Educators and Engaged Citizens Can Access Current and Historical Public Opinion Data

 Queens, NY (February 18, 2020) – Among other things, public libraries equip citizens for democracy.
 An innovative collaboration between the Queens Public Library and the Roper Center for Public Opinion Research at Cornell University offers a new tool to library users in Queens: a database of current and historical polling data.
 The America’s Voice Project will give patrons access to the Roper Center database of polling questions in time for the 2020 election.

-By becoming the first large public library system in the country to provide access to the Roper Center’s database of over 725,000 poll questions from 1935 to today, the Queens Public Library displays its commitment to cultivating an informed and engaged citizenry.
+By becoming the first large public library system in the country to provide access to the Roper Center’s database of nearly 800,000 poll questions from 1935 to today, the Queens Public Library displays its commitment to cultivating an informed and engaged citizenry.

 Queens Public Library Chief Librarian Nick Buron said, “Our library staff are very enthusiastic to learn about this extraordinary resource and help library users discover what others have thought about the great debates of their time.”